Building Efficient Mobile Navigation with jQuery

-Smartphones are now equipped with some very efficient web browsers.
-JavaScript is more powerful than ever before and can be extended with the help of code libraries such as jQuery.
-When you add in the latest HTML5/CSS3 specs, it’s possible to build very snappy mobile web apps with some basic frontend code.
+Smartphones now come with highly efficient web browsers.
+JavaScript has become more powerful than ever and can be extended with the help of code libraries like jQuery.
+Combined with the latest HTML5/CSS3 specifications, it’s possible to build fast and responsive mobile web apps with basic frontend code.

-In this tutorial I’ll show how you can build a mobile-based website/webapp.
-We’ll use CSS3 media queries for targeting specific devices and screen resolutions.
-Plus a bit of jQuery helps to animate the menu and load external page content using Ajax calls.
-Even better, the layout can even expand to display properly in regular desktop browsers such as Chrome or Firefox.
+In this tutorial, I’ll show you how to build a mobile-based website or web app.
+We’ll use CSS3 media queries to target specific devices and screen resolutions.
+Additionally, we’ll use a bit of jQuery to animate the menu and load external page content using Ajax calls.
+Even better, the layout can expand to display correctly in regular desktop browsers such as Chrome or Firefox.

 Defining the Page Structure

-Let’s start by going over the HTML page first and style it using some CSS rules.
-I’ll skip over most of the unusual meta tags in the header since they don’t affect the web app directly.
-However, there are a few I should mention, namely from the snippet below:
+Let’s start by reviewing the HTML page structure and applying some CSS rules.
+We’ll skip most of the unusual meta tags in the header since they don’t directly affect the web app.
+However, the following meta tags are important:

 <meta http-equiv="X-UA-Compatible" content="IE=edge,chrome=1">